ADSO offer two qualifications for those working in Democratic Services: Certificate in Democratic Services Knowledge and

 Gaining the Diploma

 Each learner will be assigned an Assessor who will support them through their qualification.
 Learners will undertake a written assignment for each of the four modules which will be marked by their Assessor who will may carry out a professional discussion to test the understanding of the knowledge gained.
-On successful completion of this stage, the learner will then need to plan and carry out the necessary research to write a 14000 – 16000 word assignment on their chosen specialist area.
+On successful completion of the Foundation stage, the learner will then need to plan and carry out the necessary research to write a 12000 – 14000 word dissertation on their chosen specialist area.